Here's how you can watch HMS Queen Elizabeth star on the TV this weekend

 When does it air?

-Britain’s Biggest Warship season two will start airing on Sunday, October 27.
+Britain’s Biggest Warship season two will start airing last week – and the second episode is due to air on Sunday, November 3.

 READ MORE: HMS Queen Elizabeth and HMS Prince of Wales: £30m Portsmouth Naval Base upgrade means new Royal Navy carriers can now berth side-by-side